bhpcv252/Snake-and-Food/README.md

 Scores are dynamic.
 It depends on the time, location of food, and speed of snake.
 The more difficult to grab food , the more high score you'll get.

 ## Getting started
-Just run `Game.html` file and start playing.
+Just run the `Game.html` file and start playing.